-70 whales rescued from Australia's worst mass beaching - Up News Info
+70 Whales Rescued From Australia's Worst Mass Beaching - Up News Info

 An estimated 470 whales were discovered on Monday and Wednesday beached on the shore and sand bars along the remote west coast of the island state near the town of Strahan.

 “We’re continuing with the rescue operation.
 We still have live animals that are viable for rescue,” Deka said.
-“But at the same time, we’re starting initial efforts with collection for disposal of carcasses.”
+“But at the same , we’re starting initial efforts with collection for disposal of carcasses.”

 Deka said disposal at sea of the decomposing carcasses was the preferred option, but he was taking expertise advice.